 After you get some pictures of the view, the Notre Dame Cathedral gargoyles, and the bells, it is time to climb the last bit of stairs to the top.
 You might have a slight wait because this set of stairs is used to go both up and down since it is not wide enough for two way traffic.

-Once you get to the top of Notre Dame, it is another great photo opportunity.
-You have a great view of the Seine and its bridges.
+Once you get to the top of Notre Dame, it is another fantastic photo opportunity.
+You have a wonderful view of the Seine and its bridges.
 You can see the Eiffel Tower and even Sacre Coeur.
 We also saw the Pantheon and Saint Sulpice where we would be heading later that afternoon.
 (Don’t miss these other places that have a great view of the Eiffel Tower!)

 Also (as on the lower level) there was a quote from Victor Hugo’s The Hunchback of Notre Dame.
 I have not read this book but have now added it to my reading list.
 The passages were beautifully written, for example: